ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/source-code-dependencies/manage-dependencies.md

 The local repository is also a file system repository, which will be created in the `<USER_HOME>` location.
 The repository location is `<USER_HOME>/.ballerina/repositories/local/bala`.
 For more information, see [Use dependencies from the local repository](/learn/manage-dependencies/#use-dependencies-from-the-local-repository).

-**Maven custom repositories**
+**Custom repositories**

-Maven custom are remote repositories and create a local file system cache at `<USER_HOME>/.ballerina/repositories/<REPOSITORY_ID>/bala`.
+Ballerina supports one or more custom remote repositories, which can be configured in the `<USER_HOME>/.ballerina/Settings.toml` file.
+A local filesystem cache is maintained per repository at `<USER_HOME>/.ballerina/repositories/<REPOSITORY_ID>/bala`.
 Ballerina queries the remote repository only if the specified dependency version is not present in its local cache.
-For more information, see [Use Maven repositories for the dependency management](/learn/manage-dependencies/#use-maven-repositories-for-the-dependency-management).
+For more information, see [Use dependencies from a custom repository](/learn/manage-dependencies/#use-dependencies-from-a-custom-repository).

 ### Import a module